-- (a) The laboratory may accept and analyze only samples from a distributor for which there is an accompanying COC form. - (b) The laboratory shall not analyze a sample obtained from a distributor, and the batch from which the sample was obtained may not be released for retail sale, if the any of the following occur: - (1) The sample is received at the laboratory without the requisite COC form; - (2) The tamper evident material is broken prior to the sample being received at the laboratory; or - (3) There is evidence of sample comingling, contamination, degradation, or a related occurrence rendering the sample unusable for analytical testing when the sample is received at the laboratory.
+- (a) The laboratory may accept and analyze a sample from a distributor for the required testing under section 5714 of this division only if there is an accompanying COC form for the sample. - (b) The laboratory shall not analyze a sample obtained from a distributor, and the batch from which the sample was obtained may not be released for retail sale, if the any of the following occur: - (1) The sample is received at the laboratory without the requisite COC form; - (2) The tamper-evident material is broken prior to the sample being received at the laboratory; or - (3) There is evidence of sample commingling, contamination, degradation, or a related occurrence rendering the sample unusable for analytical testing when the sample is received at the laboratory.

 Authority: Section 26013, Business and Professions Code.
-Reference: Sections 26100 and 26102, Business and Professions Code.
+Reference: Sections 26100, 26104 and 26110, Business and Professions Code.